-7. Business Combination
+7. Goodwill

-In March 2018, the Company acquired 100% of the equity interest of Berlin Radiation Therapy Treatment Center, LLC (the Center).
+In March 2018, the Corporation acquired 100% of the equity interest of Berlin Radiation Therapy Treatment Center, LLC (the Center).
 The Center is in the business of providing cancer care services to Berlin, MD and the surrounding area.
-The Company paid \$2,500,000 and acquired medical and office equipment of \$308,171.
+The Corporation paid \$2,500,000 and acquired medical and office equipment of \$308,171.
 Goodwill of \$2,191,837 was recorded as part of the acquisition, which included the assembled workforce and noncompete agreements, as well as the Center's brand.
-Goodwill is not subject to amortization; rather, it will be assessed for impairment at least annually.
-No impairment was recognized in 2019.
+Amortization expense was \$223,556 for the year ending June 30, 2020.